zardosht/Behavioral_Cloning_SDCP4/writeup_template.md

 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-I trained the model for 10 epochs. and stoped the training when the improvement in validation loss was not very large.
-I then tested this model in the simulator and it passed the requirement test for Track1 (the car does not leave the drivable area of the road; see the [vidoe]("./output_video.mp4"))
+I trained the model for 10 epochs and stoped the training when the improvement in validation loss was not very large.
+I then tested this model in the simulator and it passed the requirement test for Track1 (the car does not leave the drivable area of the road).
+Figure below shows the learning curve.
+As can be seen, the validation loss has not plateued yet and the rate of decrease in validation loss is still high.
+This model however performs well enough for the requirements of this project.

+![alt_text][learning_curve]

 #### 2. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+I first created a dummy model to test the pipeline for training and testing in the simulator.

+I then decided to create a model based on LeNet.
+I started with the LeNet architecture and adopted it to my image size and output for MSE loss.
+I also added Lambda layers for preprocessing: one layer for nomralizing the data to zero mean with values between `[-0.5 , 0.5]`, and a layer for cropping the upper and lower part of the image so that only the road portion remains for training.

+However training of this model with the original image size was too slow and lead to out-of-memory errors on my machine.
+So I added a layer to resize the images.

+I then collected about 3000 samples and trained the model.
+The validation loss showed overfitting.
+In order to make training faster and reduce the overfitting, I decided to reduce the parameters of the model: I reduced the filter size for the conv layers and removed, reduced the number of nodes in fully connected layers, and removed one of the fully connected layers.
+The training with this model was fast with 3000 samples and passed the requirement for track 1, with a validation loss of 0.03.

+I then tested this model on track 2, which performed poorly.
+So I collected more data from track 2, and trained the model.
+This time model was underfitting.
+So I added the discarded FC layer back, and added dropout to prevent overfitting.
+I trained with this architecture for only 10 epochs with about 6700 samples from both tracks.
+The resulting model again passes the requirement of the track 1.
+I also perfomrs surprisingly good for track 2.
+However drives off the road for very sharp turns.
+This can be be fixed by collecting more data for sharp curves in track2 and training the model for more epochs.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track 1 without leaving the road.

 #### 3. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (`model.py` lines 72-97) consisted of a convolution neural network with the following layers and layer sizes:

+The first three layers do preprocessing.
+The input image has shape `(160, 320, 3)`.
+The first `Lambda` layer resizes the image to `(40, 80, 3)`.
+The next layer crops out the upper and lower portion of the image by factor `0.375 * height` for the top cropping and `0.125 * image_height` for bottom cropping.
+I defined these cropping factors manully by examining multiple images.
+Third preprocessing layer normalizes the input to have zero mean and values between  `[-0.5 , 0.5]`.
+Figure below shows the result of resizing and cropping the input:

+![alt_text][preprocessing]

+After preprocessing follow two Conv and MaxPooling layer: first conv layer with 5 filter of size 3x3 and second one with 10 filters of size 3x3.
+Both layers use ReLU activation.
+Other parameters (stride, padding) are left as Keras defaults.

+Follwing the conv layers is a flatten layer and then two fully connected layers.
+The out put layer is 1 node output the steering value.

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

-![alt text][image1]
+![alt text][model]